-For some, the kitchen also has to play the role of a utility room too, providing space for extra appliances.
+For some households, the kitchen also has to play the role of a utility room too, providing space for extra appliances.

 Always remember that kitchen costs can run well into the tens of thousands.
 This is why it is important to be aware of what each element of your kitchen design will cost, including installation fees.

-Get started by having a really hard think about exactly what you want to use your kitchen for.
-List everything that will be going on in the space, including not only cooking and dining but things like homework, entertaining and working from home.
+Wondering how to design a kitchen?
+Begin by having a really hard think about exactly what you want to use your kitchen for.
+List everything that will be going on in the space, including not only obvious things such as cooking and dining but also activities such as homework, entertaining and working from home.

 You also need to think about how you will use the space – for example, are you a family who loves to cook on a frequent basis or entertains large groups of people, or do you live alone or with one other person and prefer convenience foods or to eat out?
 Will you be using your kitchen to host dinner parties or simply use it as an informal area to perch for breakfast?

-Next you need to think about how you want goods to be stored – are you super tidy and love to clean?
+Next you need to think about how you want to store items — by this we basically mean, are you super tidy and love to clean?
 If so, hanging racks, open shelving and glass fronted units could be for you.
-If not, stick to solid doors and drawers that can conceal your clutter instead.
+If not, stick to solid doors and drawers that can hide your clutter instead.

-Finally, what styles are you drawn to?
+Finally, what interior style are you aiming for?
 Maybe crisp, minimalist and modern is your thing, or perhaps you are more drawn to classic, country style kitchen designs.
 Your material choices and the finishes you opt for, as well as your unit design and worktops should all reflect these preferences.

 Finally, what is the total amount you are happy to spend on your new kitchen?
 You need a firm idea of your budget to be able to begin shopping around and, if you plan on using a builder or kitchen designer, to hand to them.
 They will help you get the most for your money, but can only do so if you are clear about what you have to spend.

-The majority of people find that the easiest route to getting a kitchen designed is to head to a specialist kitchen company.
+For most people, the simplest route to getting a kitchen designed is to head to a specialist kitchen company.
 Not only can they come up with several designs (usually for free) for you, based on your brief, but many also offer fitting services too.

 By approaching at least three kitchen companies for quotes and designs, you'll get more of an idea of what's possible with the space you have and who offers the most competitive price for design and installation.